FK Partizan in European football: Second time in Champions League and group stages of new Europa League (2009–2015)

 Partizan started their 2012–13 European campaign in the second qualifying round of the 2012–13 UEFA Champions League with a 7–2 aggregate victory over Valletta from Malta.
 In the third qualifying round, Partizan lost and continued their European season play-off round of the Europa League.
 In the play-off round, they were eliminated Tromsø and reached group stage.
 They were drawn into the Group H alongside Internazionale, Rubin Kazan and Neftçi.
 They obtained three points in six games after a draw against Rubin Kazan and two times against Neftçi.

 In second qualifying round for 2013–14 UEFA Champions League Partizan eliminated Shirak (1–1, away goal) and lost against Ludogorets Razgrad (1–3 on aggregate).
 In play-off round for 2013–14 UEFA Europa League, Partizan played with Thun.
 Partizan beat Thun 1–0 in Belgrade, but lost 0–3 in Thun and failed to get in Europa League.
 Without a single trophy and group stage of some European competition, the season was the worst in last ten years in every way.

 After a year of absence, Partizan entered at the 2014–15 UEFA Europa League by beating Neftçi total score 5–3 (3–2 at home and 2–1 away).
-Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripoli.
+Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripolis.
 Partizan began the Europa League in excellent form and remained undefeated against the English giant Tottenham, but in the next four games, the club were defeated.
 In last match of the group stage, Partizan played a match without goals with Asteras.
 Partizan scored only one goal in six matches.
 That one goal score Saša Marković against Beşiktaş on Atatürk Olympic Stadium in Istanbul.